LuiseFreese/mermaid/README.md

 ### Quick Setup (Automated)

-**NEW**: We now have a fully automated setup script that handles the entire "chicken-and-egg" problem of Dataverse authentication!

-The script automatically:
+The script automatically

-- Creates Azure app registration and service principal
+- Creates Entra Id app registration and service principal
-- Generates client secrets and updates your .env file
+- Generates client secrets and updates your `.env` file
 - Creates the Dataverse Application User with proper permissions
 - Handles the bootstrap authentication problem seamlessly
 - Tests the complete setup to ensure everything works